Entering the European market for shea butter

 What countries are you competing with?

-According to the Food and Agriculture Organization (FAO) Nigeria was the biggest producer of shea nuts in 2018.
+As shown in Figure 7, Nigeria is the biggest producer of shea nuts in 2019.
 Most of the shea butter produced in Nigeria is for domestic consumption.
 The processing sector in Nigeria is still underdeveloped.
-Nigeria faces several challenges, including insufficient infrastructure, unpredictable power supply, high inflation, currency volatility, corruption, high capital costs, and excessive and unpredictable regulations.
+Nigeria faces several challenges, including political instability, insufficient infrastructure, unpredictable power supply, high inflation, currency volatility, corruption, high capital costs, and excessive and unpredictable regulations.

 Among the challenges facing Nigeria, a European buyer of shea butter interviewed for this report also cited the difficulty of obtaining organic certification, the lack of modern machinery and education concerning the processing of shea.
 Some traders stated that logistics and border closures with countries such as Benin cause problems for traders in Europe.
-Large numbers of shea nuts are exported from Nigeria for processing in neighbouring countries, such as Ghana and Burkina Faso, which have better infrastructure and processing facilities.
+Large numbers of shea nuts are exported or smuggled from Nigeria for processing in neighbouring countries, such as Ghana, Benin and Burkina Faso, which have better infrastructure and processing facilities.
 The COVID-19 pandemic is a new challenge for Nigerian exporters, particularly lockdown and quarantine measures which make exporting difficult.

-However, in recent years Nigeria has seen infrastructural development and investment going into processing facilities, which is likely to continue and help to turn Nigeria into the largest economy in Africa, according to analysts’ projections.
-Nigeria could potentially export shea butter directly to the European market with improved infrastructure, for example, the ability to process shea nuts in the country.
+In recent years Nigeria has seen infrastructural development and investment going into processing facilities, which is likely to continue.
+This could potentially shift the market dynamics of shea.
 The Nigeria Agribusiness Register reports that Nigerian shea dealers will build processing factories estimated at US$30 million in the coming years.
 As English is the official language spoken in Nigeria, language is not a significant challenge for European buyers dealing with Nigerian businesses.

-Although it is a fragile and conflict-affected country without a modern shea processing industry, Mali is the world’s second-largest shea supplier, accounting for almost 20% of the global shea nut supply.
-Over the next few years, the World Bank will provide investments to develop Mali’s shea processing industry into being capable of producing and exporting shea meeting the high standards of international cosmetic industries.
+Although it is a fragile and conflict-affected country without a modern shea processing industry, Mali is the world’s second-largest shea supplier, accounting for almost 20 percent of the global shea supply.
+The World Bank will provide investments to develop Mali’s shea processing industry into being capable of producing and exporting shea meeting the high standards of international cosmetic industries.
 The investment will be used to improve shea collectors’ access to markets and the quality of shea nuts through technical training.

 A report by LMC International for the Global Shea Alliance stated that Burkina Faso is one of the leading exporters of shea in the region.
 It exported approximately 47,000 tonnes of shea butter in 2015.
 As shown in Figure 7, it accounted for about 18 percent of total shea nuts production in 2019.
-Burkina Faso has comparatively better infrastructure than countries such as Nigeria; this is essential to the processing of shea nuts into butter.
-Other advantages offered by Burkina Faso include its government developing strategies for the shea sector.
-For example, strategies helping shea growers export.
+Burkina Faso has comparatively better infrastructure than countries such as Nigeria.
+Other advantages include its government developing strategies for the shea sector, for example, strategies helping shea growers export.

-However, in Burkina Faso the supply chain from shea grower to exporter can often be long, with this potentially leading to lower profit margins for prospective exporters.
-Additionally, the majority of shea growers are part of a collective of growers making it more difficult for independent growers to export their shea butter.
+However, the supply chain from shea grower to exporter can often be long in Burkina Faso, which can potentially lead to lower profit margins for prospective exporters.
+Also, the majority of shea growers are part of a collective of growers making it more difficult for independent growers to export their shea butter.
 Burkina Faso’s vulnerability to climate change is a serious challenge for the country’s shea industry, as it leads to lower quality and more expensive shea nuts and butter.

 Exports of shea butter from Ghana are currently valued at US$66 million.
 A key reason for Ghana’s position and one of the country’s key strengths is that it has comparatively better infrastructure than other countries, such as Nigeria.
-Ghana has, for instance, the ability to process shea nuts into shea butter, which then can be exported to the European market.
+Ghana hasthe ability to process shea butter, as well as shea derivatives.

-International organisations have invested in developing Ghana’s shea industry in recent years, for example, he planting 20,000 trees in 2020.
+International organisations have invested in developing Ghana’s shea industry in recent years, for example, the planting of 20,000 trees in 2020.
 Among other positive factors, the Ghana Export Promotion Authority plans to double the country’s shea butter exports by 2023.
 However, according to industry sources, Ghana has a restricted capacity to process large volumes of shea butter.
 There is also a lot of investment going into the shea sector in Ghana, ranging from shea parklands to processing facilities.